Last Updated: February 17, 2026 | 18–24 min read

 - Reduce brew time slightly

-For a complete workflow that works across drip, pour-over, and espresso, use: How to Dial In Coffee at Home (Drip, Pour-Over, Espresso).
+For a complete dial-in workflow across drip, pour-over, and espresso: How to Dial In Coffee at Home.

 What type of coffee maker is best for beginners?